LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

    If you want to verify what code this video starts with, check out the `tag-errors <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/tag-errors>`_ branch.
 If you want to verify what code this video ends with, check out the `display-tag-items <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tag-items>`_ branch.

+   The starter code for this video is found at the `tag-errors branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/tag-errors>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `display-tag-items branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tag-items>`_.
+As always, code along to the videos on your own ``CodingEvents`` project

 .. todo: Add display tags video

 Display Items With a Given Tag - Text